Opinion fluctuations and disagreement in social networks: Homogeneous influence in highly fluid social networks

 \begin{example}(\textbf{Preferential attachment}) The preferential attachment model was introduced by Barabasi and Albert \cite{BarabasiAlbert} to model real-world networks which typically exhibit a power law degree distribution.
-We follow \cite[Ch.~4]{Durrettbook} and consider the random graph $\mc G=\mc{PA}(n,m)$ with $n$ vertices, generated by starting with two vertices connected by $m$ parallel edges, and then subsequently adding a new vertex and connecting it to $m$ of the existing nodes with probability proportional to their current degree.
-As shown in \cite[Th.~4.1.4]{Durrettbook}, the degree distribution converges in probability to the power law $\P(d_v=k)=\lambda_k=2m(m+1)/k(k+1)(k+2)$, and the graph is connected with high probability \cite[Th.~4.6.1]{Durrettbook}.
+We follow \cite[Ch.~4]{Durrettbook} and consider the random multigraph $\mc G=\mc{PA}(n,m)$ with $n$ vertices, generated by starting with two vertices connected by $m$ parallel links, and then subsequently adding a new vertex and connecting it to $m$ of the existing nodes with probability proportional to their current degree.
+As shown in \cite[Th.~4.1.4]{Durrettbook}, the degree distribution converges in probability to the power law $\lambda_k=2m(m+1)/k(k+1)(k+2)$, and the graph is connected with high probability \cite[Th.~4.6.1]{Durrettbook}.
 In particular, it follows that, with high probability, the average degree $\ov d$ remains bounded, while the second moment of the degree distribution diverges an $n$ grows large.
-On the other hand, results by Mihail et al.~\cite{Mihail} (see also \cite[Th.~6.4.2]{Durrettbook}) imply that the mixing time $\tau=O(\log n)$.
-Therefore, thanks to (\ref{recallpiS}), the resulting social network is highly fluid with high probability if $\sum_{s\in \mc S} d_s=o\big(n/{\log n}\big)$. \end{example}
+On the other hand, results by Mihail et al.~\cite{Mihail} (see also \cite[Th.~6.4.2]{Durrettbook}) imply that the mixing time of the lazy random walk satisfies $\tau=O(\log n)$, with high probability.
+Therefore, thanks to (\ref{piS}), the resulting social network is highly fluid with high probability if $\sum_{s} d_s=o\big(n/{\log n}\big)$. \end{example}